 Safeguarding of Vulnerable Adults (SoVA)

-Safeguarding is essential to society, from safeguarding children to vulnerable adults.
-Care staff can benefit from this course immensely, as it is the sector in contact with this group of people the most.
-This course will help candidates identify types of abuse and symptoms associated with it, as well as it will teach them how to record-keep and report issues effectively.
+Our SoVA training course is ideal for anybody working in a care environment and will help candidates identify types of abuse and symptoms associated with it, as well as teaching them how to record-keep and report issues effectively.

 How do you get Certified?